james-priest/100-days-of-code-log-r2/README.md

   - Substitution
   - Flags

-Additionally, each tool offers an output window that shows you matches, replacements, groupings, and even explainations by simply hovering over the are in question.
+Additionally, each tool offers an output window that shows you matches, replacements, groupings, and even explainations by simply hovering over the syntax in question.

 **Link to Work:**
 - [RegExr.com](https://regexr.com) - My RegEx to [Wrap code with comment blocks](https://regexr.com/3in48)